-The undergraduate elementary education major helps students develop knowledge and skills necessary for effective teaching in today's elementary schools.
+The undergraduate childhood and early childhood education major helps students develop knowledge and skills necessary for effective teaching in today's elementary schools.
 Students are prepared for teaching in a way that is reflective of Franciscan service to others — an ideal that is central to the mission of St. Bonaventure University.

-Students who enroll in the elementary and early childhood education program prepare for New York teacher certification in Childhood Education (grades 1–6) with dual certification in Early Childhood Education (birth-grade 2).
+Students who enroll in the childhood and early childhood education program prepare for New York teacher certification in Childhood Education (grades 1–6) with dual certification in Early Childhood Education (birth-grade 2).

 Graduates from our programs can be found in school districts all over the country, and should you want to teach outside of New York, our Certification Office will give you advice about obtaining certificates in other states.